-Testosterone is the key male sex hormone that regulates fertility, muscle mass, fat distribution, and red blood cell production.
+Testosterone is the key male sex hormone.
+Its functions include regulating fertility, muscle mass, fat distribution, and red blood cell production.

 When levels of testosterone drop below levels that are healthy, they can lead to conditions like hypogonadism or infertility.
 There are, however, sources from which people with low testosterone can boost their levels.

 Low testosterone is becoming more and more common.
 The number of prescriptions for testosterone supplements has increased

 This article will explore what testosterone does and whether men should worry about decreasing levels of the hormone as they grow older.

 - Testosterone regulates a number of processes in the male body.

 - Levels of testosterone tend to drop as men age.

 - Prohormone supplements do not have any effect on testosterone levels.